Being a newlywed is so exciting, isn’t it? So, how about some relationship advice for the newlywed couples?

-If you read my article on how can you stop fighting in a relationship with zero effort, you will get an overall idea on how to deal with this kind of situations when you are newly married.
+If you read my article on how can you stop fighting in a relationship with zero effort, you will get an overall idea of how to deal with this kind of situation when you are newly married.

 Newly married couples fight more often mostly because of differences in opinions and choice as I mentioned above.
 By giving a short amount of time and space to each other during a fight, will help bring peace.

-Space will calm each other’s mind, and then the best possible way to resolve the issue would be to ‘talk.’
+Space will calm each other’s minds, and then the best possible way to resolve the issue would be to ‘talk.’

 Young couple gets angry quickly and says something rude during an argument that hurts the other.
 Why hurt each other, when you can resolve by communication.